Home » By Period » Middle Ages » 14 Game-Changing Renaissance Inventions and Discoveries that Shaped Our World

 Carrying the Torch: The Legacy of Renaissance Metallurgical Innovations

-While the grandeur of Renaissance art and architecture often overshadows other achievements, metallurgical advancements of the era hold a special place in the annals of Renaissance inventions.
+While the grandeur of Renaissance art and architecture often overshadows other achievements, the era’s metallurgical advancements are special in the annals of Renaissance inventions.

 They formed the bedrock for subsequent industrial and technological revolutions.